 It’s time to examine your product options and your overall user interface design.
 Making choices obvious will help you create a better customer experience.

 LESS IS MORE

 Most companies feel like the more choices they offer online, the greater the customer base they can reach.
 In reality, offering too many products can be tiring and confusing (the so-called “paradox of choice”).
-Faced with too many decisions, customers shut down, refuse to complete their purchase, or choose a less desirable option.
+Faced with too many decisions, customers shut down, refuse to complete their purchase, or

 Think about the choices you offer online.
 Could they be streamed down to the essentials?